Distance-Modding/Mod.EditorExpanded/README.md

 # KNOWN ISSUES
  - Level Settings has a Transform field.
 (Editing these values do nothing, this should be hidden)
  - When changing the position of objects within a selected group, the outline glow may become misaligned.
+ - NullReference errors when the Divider Tool is used.
+The function still runs, it just prints some errors.